ember-template-lint/ember-template-lint/docs/plugins.md

 #### Snapshot tests

 Adding a [Vitest snapshot](https://vitest.dev/guide/snapshot.html) to `bad` test cases is recommended.
-You can update the snapshots by running `pnpm vitest -u`.
+You can update the snapshots by running `npm vitest -u`.

 ### Helper: `ASTHelpers`